pldn/LDWizard-old/README.md

 The developer is able to configure a default base IRI.
 This IRI will be used if the generic user does not specify one.

-#### Setting a vocabulary prefix
+#### 4.2.1.b Setting a vocabulary prefix

 General configuration setting the prefixes for the document.
 The prefixes can be used to generate IRI's from data points in the CSV.

 The vocabulary prefix must be a valid absolute IRI.

 The developer is able to configure a default vocabulary prefix.
-This vocabulary prefix will be used if the generic user does not specify one.
+This vocabulary prefix will be used if the user does not specify one.

-#### Setting a key column
+#### 4.2.1.c Setting a key column

 A table scope configuration that determines the column whose cell values will be used to compose RDF subject terms.